 Actively serve on at least one committee, sub-committee or work group per calendar year.

-Attend membership meetings of the Network.
+Attend Membership Meetings of the Network.

-Endeavor to recruit and retain Network members.
+Endeavor to recruit and retain Network Members.

-Work to insure accountability of programs financed by the Network funds.
+Work to ensure accountability of programs financed by the Network funds.

-Participate in Point-in-Time Studies and Training sessions.
+Participate in Point-in-Time Studies and training sessions.

-Work, in collaboration with the Executive Committee, to ensure proper data collection of the homeless population to realize gaps in services, new programming, effectiveness of current programming and towards the development of a comprehensive Continuum of Care plan.
+Work, in collaboration with the Steering Council , to ensure proper data collection of the homeless population to realize gaps in services, new programming, effectiveness of current programming and towards the development of a comprehensive Continuum of Care plan.

 Participate in the HMIS system.